Download the complete CBA (PDF format, 709KB)

 A. Training and development of employees is a matter of significant importance in carrying out the mission of the Agency.
 Training is intended to enable employees to perform their official duties at the maximum level of proficiency and prepare for advancement.
 In recognition of this, the Employer will, within budgetary constraints and workload considerations, make training available in accordance with merit systems principles and applicable laws, rules, regulations, and the provisions of this Article.

-B. The Employer is responsible for determining the training needs for employees, determining the kinds of training to be provided and facilities to be used, and selecting and assigning employees for training.
+B. The Employer and the employee share joint responsibility in determining the employee’s training needs.
+The Employer is responsible for determining the kinds of training to be provided and facilities to be used, and selecting and assigning employees for training.
 The Employer will determine how training funds and opportunities can best be utilized to maximize the usefulness of such training for the Agency, consistent with the goal of providing appropriate training to employees.

 C. In accordance with 5 C.F.R. § 410.306, the Employer will maintain criteria for the fair and equitable selection and assignment of employees to training consistent with merit system principles specified in 5 U.S.C. § 2301(b)(1) and (2).
 The Employer will notify the Union within ten (10) business days of the establishment of any new criteria under this section, and bargain to the extent required by law.